 We have chosen the location and orientation of the three poultry houses to follow the contours of the site, helping them to sit within the landscape to provide high quality ranges and to be unobtrusive.

-Significant tree and woodland planting on 20 hectares of the site would screen the three poultry houses.
+Significant tree and woodland planting on 50 acres of the site would screen the three poultry houses.
 The proposed buildings would be timber clad with green coloured roofs, making them agricultural in character, and as unobtrusive as possible.

 The Wealden Woods site is bounded to the north by the River Beult, and to the west by Hunton Road.
 Beyond the southern and eastern boundaries, the land is used for agriculture.